 - 4.9.1 Schools cannot plan for a deficit, (see section 4.5).
-Should this situation occur the Authority would make arrangements with the governing body to plan for the deficit to be repaid, known as a "deficit agreement". - 4.9.2 In making such agreements the following will apply:- - The maximum length over which schools may repay the deficit to zero is two financial years. - Deficit agreements will only be allowed when there is a fall in pupil numbers greater than expected or where short term corrective action would disrupt pupil's education. - The maximum size of deficit that can be agreed is 5% for secondary school, for 8% of primary and special school's budget share. - The sum of the deficit agreements and loans will not exceed 25% or £1,000,000 whichever the greater of the collective school balances held by the Authority. - All agreements and any renegotiation of agreements must be approved by the Director of Child and Adult Services and the Chief Finance Officer. - 4.9.3 Further details of the Challenge and Support Process for Schools with a Deficit Budget are included in Annex 4.
+Should this situation occur the Authority would make arrangements with the governing body to plan for the deficit to be repaid, known as a "deficit agreement". - 4.9.2 In making such agreements the following will apply:- - The maximum length over which schools may repay the deficit to zero is two financial years. - Deficit agreements will only be allowed when there is a fall in pupil numbers greater than expected or where short term corrective action would disrupt pupil's education. - The maximum size of deficit that can be agreed is 5% for secondary school, for 8% of primary and special school's budget share. - The sum of the deficit agreements and loans will not exceed 25% or £1,000,000 whichever the greater of the collective school balances held by the Authority. - All agreements and any renegotiation of agreements must be approved by the Director of Children's and Joint Commissioning and the Director of Finance and Policy. - In exceptional circumstances (as determined by the Director, Children's and Joint Commissioning Services and the Director of Finance and Policy) the local authority may exercise discretion to agree a licensed deficit outside of the above parameters where there are clear and cogent reasons to do so, having regard to the welfare of children within the borough and the financial integrity of the proposal.
+Any such exceptional agreement will be subject to bespoke conditions and requirements as determined by the local authority. - No agreement will be entered into that would, when considered alongside all other such agreements cause the collective surplus of school balances held by the authority to be exhausted.

+4.9.3 Further details of the Challenge and Support Process for Schools with a Deficit Budget are included in Annex 4.